NamitaMalik/JavaScript-Inheritance-Revisited/README.md

 But the demo given in the [previous blog](http://codechutney.in/blog/javascript/inheritance-in-javascript/) had some serious flaws or if not a flaw then you can say a bad advice or maybe not a good way to implement **inheritance**.

-Demo in the [previous blog](http://codechutney.in/blog/javascript/inheritance-in-javascript/) looked like:
+Demo in the [previous blog](http://codechutney.in/blog/javascript/inheritance-in-javascript/) looked lik:

 ```JavaScript
 function LivingThing() {